 Aegyo-Sal– under eye roll (Means “charming fat) Enlarging the under eye muscle to give the eye a larger, more childlike appearance

 Currently, for young Asian women, a popular request is to try and achieve a small face, large eyes with double lids, a small or high nose, and a narrow chin.
 Young men are seeking a more feminine look than in the past.

 How are these results achieved with injectables?

-Although a double eyelid can’t be created without surgery, larger eyes and a lifted eyelid is easily done with neuromodulators like Botox, Xeomin or Dysport.
-By targeting certain muscles that hold the shape of the eye in place, an experienced doctor, with very little product can raise the brows and open up the eyes slightly.
-Placing some filler beneath the eyebrow line also helps raise the skin on the lid and gives brow more prominence and dimension.
+Although a double eyelid can’t be created without surgery, larger eyes and a lifted eyelid are easily done with neuromodulators like Botox, Xeomin or Dysport.
+By targeting certain muscles that hold the shape of the eye in place, an experienced doctor, with very little product, can raise the brows and open up the eyes slightly.
+Placing some filler beneath the eyebrow line also helps raise the skin on the lid and gives the brow more prominence and dimension.

-(Circle contact lenses, which cover a larger area of the eyeball beyond the iris, are a very big trend giving the wearer a doe-eyed, innocent appearance, although the safety of wearing them has not been established.)
+(Circle contact lenses, which cover a larger area of the eyeball beyond the iris, are a very big trend 5 Popular Asian Cosmetic Procedures Without Surgery Giving the wearer a doe-eyed, innocent appearance, although the safety of wearing them has not been established.)